Can book writing software replace an editor? Nope. But it can help you improve your grammar and readability.

 Notice that the short intro to a story pictured above has a grade 10 readability.
 Why is grade 9 better?
 Let me tell you a secret: Writing that is easy to read while conveying complex ideas is hard to write.
 Look at this excerpt from “Hills Like White Elephants” by Hemingway himself.

 Grade 3 readability?
-This is a story about an American and his girlfriend at a crossroads, considering an abortion and the future of their relationship.
+This is a story about an American and his girlfriend at a crossroads in Spain, considering an abortion and the future of their relationship.
+It doesn't mean this is a story for a 3rd grader.
+It means the language is so clear and straightforward, and 3rd grader could read it.

-Hemingway (the writer) is famous for his spare, concise text that is easy to read.
-He’s equally famous for revising sentences until they were crystal clear.
-I need to learn from him.
+Hemingway (the writer) is famous for his spare, concise text that is easy to read like the example above.
+He's equally famous for revising sentences until they were crystal clear.
+That commitment to clarity is what I need to learn from him.

 What Readability Level Should I Be Writing?